Mumbai Trans Harbour Link: Tendering

 The MMRDA applied for security clearance from the Union Ministry of Home Affairs to carry out construction near the Bhabha Atomic Research Centre, the Mumbai Port Trust and the Jawaharlal Nehru Port Trust.
 These facilities have restricted areas that are covered by the Official Secrets Act.
 The MMRDA also submitted the names of all companies that bid for the project to the Home Ministry.
 The ministry will grant clearance after consultations with other ministries, such as the Ministry of External Affairs and intelligence agencies.
 The Home Ministry denied security clearance to a bid from China Railway Major Bridge Engineering Group in a joint venture with Gayatri Projects Limited, and also to a consortium of IL&FS Engineering Limited and Ranjit Buildcon Limited.
 Both consortia were subsequently disqualified from the bidding process by the MMRDA.
-The MMRDA stated that Home Ministry had not provided the agency with any official reason for denying security clearance.
+The MMRDA stated that the Home Ministry had not provided the agency with any official reason for denying security clearance.
 IL&FS Engineering filed an appeal against the decision in the Bombay High Court on 18 July.
 The Court permitted IL&FS to submit its bid, subject to a final decision by the Court.

 The MMRDA received bids from 17 of the 29 shortlisted contractors by the final bid submission date on 19 July 2017.
 The agency stated that it would take a month to conduct technical evaluations of the bids and to award contracts.
 On 9 November 2017, the MMRDA awarded contracts to a consortium of Larsen & Toubro (L&T) and Japan's IHI Corporation, a consortium of Daewoo and Tata Projects (TPL), and L&T itself to construct the Sewri side of the sea bridge, the Navi Mumbai side of the sea bridge, and the bridge portion on land towards Chirle, respectively.
 The contracts between the MMRDA and the L&T-IHI Corporation consortium were officially signed on 27 December 2017.
 L&T was awarded ₹7637.3 crore for the 10.38 km package 1 and ₹1013.79 crore for the 3.61 km package 3.
 The contract for the 7.807 km package 2 was signed with Daewoo and Tata Projects at a cost of ₹5612.61 crore at a later date.